ROCKFlows/experiments-public/sourceCode/statisticAnalyzer/readme.md

 #Usage of the project:

-This project has been used to check what has a significant impact when we want to do a ranking of classifiers.
+This project has been used to check which factors have a significant impact on the rankings of classifiers.

-(Section xxx of the article)
+(Section 5 of the article)

 Example from the article:

-- evaluation impact
+- evaluation impact (Section 5.1)
-- pre-processing impact
+- pre-processing impact (Section 5.2)
-- missing values impact
+- missing values impact (Section 5.3)

 ##Compile the project: